ngsoti/ngsoti/datasets.md

-# Datasets used in NGSOTI
+# Datasets and AI& ML models used in NGSOTI
 Due to storage limitations in these repositories, only references to the datasets are listed in this document.

 - MISP CTI feeds